tthorntone/AdNauseam-Wiki/FAQ.md

 In your case, just replace `google.ca` with whatever is your Google search domain name.

-Whitelist directives are those appearing in the _Whitelist_ tab in µBlock's dashboard, and which serves to disable µBlock completely.
+Whitelist directives are those appearing in the _Whitelist_ tab in uBlock's dashboard, and which serves to disable uBlock completely.

 #### Web pages appear only as text